 APGAR Score of 7: Is It Normal?

-Your baby received an APGAR score of 7, and you want to know if that is a good sign.
-The short answer: yes, an APGAR score of 7 is within the normal range and is considered reassuring by obstetricians and neonatologists.
+Your baby got an APGAR score of 7, and you want to know if that’s a good sign.
+Short answer: yes.
+An APGAR score of 7 is within the normal range and is considered reassuring by obstetricians and neonatologists.

-But numbers without context create unnecessary worry.
-Here is a thorough breakdown of what that score means, how it was calculated, and what the medical team is actually looking for.
+But numbers without context breed unnecessary worry.
+So here’s a real breakdown of what that score means, how it was calculated, and what the medical team is actually paying attention to.

-The APGAR score is a quick assessment performed on newborns at 1 minute and 5 minutes after birth.
-Developed by anesthesiologist Dr. Virginia Apgar in 1952, it evaluates five areas of newborn health using a 0, 1, or 2 point scale for each.
+The APGAR score is a quick assessment done on newborns at 1 minute and 5 minutes after birth.
+Developed by anesthesiologist Dr. Virginia Apgar back in 1952, it evaluates five areas of newborn health using a 0, 1, or 2 point scale for each.

 The five components spell out the acronym APGAR: